NaimParvez/little-step/README.md

 # Violet Online Store

 Violet Online Store is a Django-powered e-commerce platform designed for an intuitive and engaging online shopping experience.
-The project, developed as part of the Software Engineering Sessional (CSE 3206) course, features product browsing, user authentication, shopping cart management, and a rating/review system.
+The project features like product browsing, user authentication, shopping cart management, and a rating/review system.
 This repository includes the full source code for the Violet Online Store, showcasing various functionalities such as product management, user interaction, and an admin dashboard.

 ## Features